MicrosoftDocs/power-platform/power-platform/guidance/expressroute/planning-expressroute.md

 make requests to the Service Bus to retrieve information, and this can be managed through public peering.

-## Customer Public/ Private Cloud connectivity to/ from Power Platform services
+## Customer public/private cloud connectivity to/from Microsoft Power Platform services

 Power Platform services also allow direct integration with public or private Azure resources: